ratopi/ratopi.github.io/_posts/2024-03-22-erlang-oop.md

 In a real life situation, with running software on real hardware, everything can happen.
-It's stupid to say "this will never happen", but it is not, if your code just stops working and a supervisor restarts the code, so we are again in defined environment.
+It's stupid to say "this will never happen", but it is not, if your code just stops working and a supervisor restarts the code, so we are again in a defined state.

 # Conclusion